 Whiteboard explainers became the most common form of corporate training videos in the last few years, and for good reason.
 Plenty of design and production companies create whiteboard explainer videos for clients.
 Involving simple designs and animations, whiteboard explainers are easy and cheap to produce.

 They are generally well-received (and well retained) by employees, too.
 Whiteboard and animated explainer videos are perfect for introducing new processes, products, or services.
-The example video below highlights a specific use case for which animation is a perfect solution … topics that would be too costly to enact with live actors and props, such as car crashes or explosions.
+The example video below highlights a specific use case for which animation is a perfect solution … topics that would be too costly to enact with live actors and props.

 - Live-action explainer videos